Book your tickets to visit this year’s trail here

 Raveningham Sculpture Trail is an established annual exhibition of contemporary artworks through 3 acres of semi-wild meadows, gardens and woodland in the grounds of Castell Farm, a Tudor farmhouse at The Raveningham Centre on the border of Norfolk and Suffolk.
 The trail is curated by Sarah Cannell and is a Creative Odyssey CIC Project – Arts projects in nature to inspire and soothe the soul.
 This year will feature 60 selected artists from across the UK creating diverse site specific artworks for the trail and 2 pop-up gallery spaces.
 We welcome over 5000 visitors to the summer exhibition and create an uplifting, inspiring space for people to experience contemporary art in a rural setting.

-Raveningham Sculpture Trail 2022
+Raveningham Sculpture Trail 2026

 During the pandemic the Raveningham Sculpture Trail has supported it’s community and artists and managed to open the gates during challenging times.
 We feel proud to be able to create a space for artists to regularly show and share their work safely with thousands of visitors.
-2022 will feature our 2nd Woodland Lumiere and our 6th Raveningham Sculpture Trail.

 Annually we give four awards to participating artists, The Visitor’s Choice 1st £250, 2nd £200, 3rd £150 and The Curator’s Choice £200.
 Many of the artworks on the trail are available for sale and artists can be commissioned to create bespoke works for individual gardens.